corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 x500 name??

-[An identity claim with a unique X-500 name in a membership group.
+An identity claim with a unique X-500 name in a membership group.
 Each Corda identity is associated with a session key, which validates the P2P sessions.
-The session key may be part of a PKI certificate according to the membership group defined by the MGM.]:#
+The session key may be part of a PKI certificate according to the membership group defined by the MGM.

 ##	Application networks